/

 As we have entered the middle school years, the struggles he faces as a result of his ADHD have only intensified.

+Homeschooling middle school is a time of significant change for all children.
 Cognitive maturation, physical changes and puberty, coupled with increasing social expectations and requirements can make this time frame a difficult one – even in the best of circumstances.

 Add ADHD to the mix and things become complicated, quickly.